k-vkarna/Draw_Levels_Editor/README.md

   <i>LevelEditor app demo</i>
 </p>

+## Supported OS

+All the Windows systems still supported by Microsoft are supported by LevelEditor.

 ## Use LevelEditor

 You need to download <a href="release">release</a> folder and use LevelEditor.exe to launch and test the application.